liusylab/NIPT-human-genetics/README.md

 ```

-Gibbs sampling and hidden markov model for genotype imputation
 ---------------------------------------------------------------
+### Step 3: Gibbs sampling and hidden markov model for genotype imputation

 ### Genotype imputation using GLIMPSE (version 1.1.1)

-**Step 1: Preparing the reference panel**
+**S1: Preparing the reference panel and chunks**

 ```bash
 ## Conduct normalization and filtration of the reference panel